NATIONAL PARK TRUST HONORS SENATOR RICHARD BURR (NC) WITH 2019 BRUCE F. VENTO PUBLIC SERVICE AWARD

 Contact: Erin Mezgar, firstname.lastname@example.org, 301-279-7275 x15

-Washington, DC (June 12, 2019) – At an evening reception at the Newseum, the National Park Trust (NPT) awarded Sen. Richard Burr (NC) with the 19th Bruce F. Vento Public Service Award.
-The award was presented by Sue Vento and NPT Board Chair Bill Brownell (top left) along with students Audrey Elliott, Morgan Marsh and Amari Sowah (left to right).
+Washington, DC (June 12, 2019) – At an evening reception at the Newseum, the National Park Trust awarded Sen. Richard Burr (NC) with the 19th Bruce F. Vento Public Service Award.
+The award was presented by Sue Vento and the Park Trust Board Chair Bill Brownell (top left) along with students Audrey Elliott, Morgan Marsh and Amari Sowah (left to right).

 Senator Burr was recognized for his numerous accomplishments including his leadership in seeking permanent funding for the Land and Water Conservation Fund – a vision he shared with the award’s namesake, Congressman Bruce Vento.
 Furthermore, his sponsorship of the Blue Ridge National Heritage Area Reauthorization Act and ongoing efforts to protect the Corolla Wild Horses demonstrates his continued commitment to protecting some of America’s most valuable ecological and historical resources.